SouravM-09/bilinear-interpolation-image-scaling/README.md

 # Hardware Image Scaler using Bilinear Interpolation (Verilog HDL)

 This project implements a **hardware-based image scaling system using bilinear interpolation** in **Verilog HDL**.
+All modules (`top-level scaler`, `interpolation unit`, and `control FSM`) are combined in a single file: `image.v`.
 The design demonstrates how image processing algorithms can be implemented directly in hardware using digital architecture.

 The system computes interpolated pixel values by considering the **four neighbouring pixels** around a target pixel and generating a smooth scaled image output.
 The architecture is designed to be **efficient, parameterized, and suitable for FPGA-based image processing applications**.